Exploring - Tamarok Copper & Gold Prospect

 The Tamarok copper and gold exploration project is located 60 kilometres (37 miles) north-northeast of our Balabag project and is within our North Zamboanga tenement package.

-In December 2009, we commenced exploration activities at Tamarok that included geophysical surveys and geological investigations.
-On April 11, 2011, we initiated a drill program to test an outcropping zone of porphyry copper-gold mineralization.
-Results from the initial four holes revealed faulting and dismemberment of the mineralization and we decided to temporarily suspend further drilling until additional surveys could be undertaken to better define the structural setting.
+In December 2009, exploration commenced at Tamarok that included geophysical surveys and geological investigations.
+On April 11, 2011, an initial drill program commenced to test an outcropping zone of porphyry copper-gold mineralization.
+Results from the initial four holes revealed faulting and dismemberment of the mineralization and drilling was suspended until additional surveys could be undertaken to better define the structural setting.

 Previous exploration work